Projects

 CEN Community Science Centre

-The twin villages of Whapmagoostui–Kuujjuarapik, strategically located at the junction of Cree and Inuit territory, of taiga and tundra, has been Laval University’s Centre for Northern Studies research hub since the 1960s, hosting scientists and students from around the world.
-The Community Science Centre is an addition to the CEN’s campus.
-The state–of–the–art building was designed to facilitate research and to provide a space for knowledge exchange and community outreach.
+The twin villages of Whapmagoostui–Kuujjuarapik, at the junction of Cree and Inuit territory, between taiga and tundra, have been Laval University's Centre for Northern Studies (CEN) research hub since the 1960s.
+The Community Science Centre is the newest addition to the campus: a state-of-the-art building designed to facilitate research, knowledge exchange and community outreach.

-The ground floor features a permanent exhibition on the territory’s cultural and scientific history as well as flexible teaching and conference spaces adaptable to the use of both scientists and school groups.
+The ground floor features a permanent exhibition on the territory's cultural and scientific history, alongside flexible teaching and conference spaces adaptable for scientists and school groups alike.
 The second floor offers private quarters for visiting scientists and dormitories for students.

-The design narrative of the building brings together, the Inuit, the Cree and the visiting scientists (nicknamed tent people).
-This is done by mixing a “prospector tent” derived volume with teepee poles to modulate the façade along with an inukshuk and an open teepee structure extending into the landscape.
+The design narrative unites the Inuit, the Cree and the visiting researchers, nicknamed the "tent people," through architecture: a prospector tent inspired volume, teepee poles modulating the façade, an inukshuk and an open teepee structure extending into the landscape.

 Location